Over or Under Budget? What to Do in Both Cases

 - Grab a little here and there.
 Use coupons, delay your dry cleaning, or take back recent (and unused) purchases.
 Get creative, and you’ll come up with $75 in no time!

 Leftover money?
 Yes, please!

-If you’ve finished Baby Step 3 and have your full emergency fund in place, you may choose to put the money toward some big upcoming expense such as your vacation fund, a new jacket you’ve been eyeing, or your car insurance bill.
+- If you’ve finished Baby Step 3 and have your full emergency fund in place, you may choose to put the money toward some upcoming expense, such as your vacation fund, a new jacket you’ve been eyeing, or your car insurance bill.
 It’s your call!

-Keep an eye on all your expenses throughout the month, and adjust your budget as needed.
-You’ll start to get better at anticipating and preparing for those one-time costs that pop up.
-Once you can do that, budgeting becomes fun.
+And even after three months, be sure to keep an eye on all your expenses and adjust your budget as needed.
+Soon enough you’ll get better at anticipating and preparing for those one-time costs that pop up and be a budgeting pro!